 - Insurance – Obtain through a credit card if at all possible.
 Foreign countries however have different variables to keep in mind.
 Some cards offer insurance as secondary, meaning your personal insurance deductible will still apply, but the card will cover any overages.
 A few cards, like the Chase Sapphire Cards, offer primary insurance.
 This means that they will pay out first and cover all costs, regardless of fault, without any need to go through your personal insurance.
 Check out Rental Car Mistakes, for a personal story on the matter.

 - Parking Fees – Remember, the price to rent a car does not include parking fees.
 Like the cost to eat candy does not include the cost of a dentist visit.
 Factor in anticipated parking costs before renting the car.

-- Beware of extra Resort fees, parking fees, and misc. fees in addition to the room rate.
+- Fees – Beware of extra resort fees, parking fees, and misc. fees in addition to the room rate.

-- Priority Pass lounges or Amex Centurion lounges work well and can be obtained with a credit card even if you don’t have any airline status.
+- Lounges – Priority Pass lounges or Amex Centurion lounges can be obtained with a credit card even if you have not otherwise purchased access.

 - Not all international airports have reliable wi-fi.
-Such as Cairo (as of 12/16) – which makes calling an uber rather impossible if one lands at the airport without any cell phone plan as well.
+Such as Cairo (as of 12/16) – which makes calling an uber over wi-fi impossible if one lands at the airport without any cell phone plan.

 - T-Mobile International Data Pass – For short trips T-Mobile has an international pass that is $20 for 10 days, max 1 GB (As of May, 2018).
 For long-trips, they have a $15 a month add on for select countries.
 Check out the T-Mobile Website for more information.